 - In the Levels tool, select the RGB mode.

-- Select A or adjust the image by pulling the shadow and highlight point sliders until they are just touching either end of the histogram.
+- Click on the Auto Adjust icon or adjust the image by pulling the shadow and highlight point sliders until they are just touching either end of the histogram.

 - Check Highlight and Shadow warnings to identify any clipped pixels and adjust as needed.